 This module covered the data management process from data collection to data recording in U.S. EPA's Air Quality System (AQS) and beyond.
 The basics of quality assurance, quality assessment, and quality control were covered as they relate to the data management process.
 Attendees received instruction on the use of SOPs, calibration and routine checks, documentation, data validation, AQS, and concluded with the use of monitoring data to make decisions.

 Module 3 - Instrumentation Operation and Media-Based Sampling and Analysis

-This module is instrument specific training which covers operation, maintenance, and troubleshooting of most commonly used ambient air monitoring instruments and methodologies.
-The training will include a discussion of media-based sampling and analysis and hands-on operation of air monitoring instrumentation.
-The training session will be three days in length and will be offered once per year.
+This 2-day module will provide instrument specific training which covers operation, maintenance, and troubleshooting of the most commonly used ambient air monitoring instruments and methodologies.
+The training will include a discussion of media-based sampling and analysis, and will allow for hands-on operation of air monitoring instrumentation.